 Other than the cost of the intensive, I ask that you purchase a copy of each of the required books (estimated at ~$60-100 for all books combined).
 Other than that you may find yourself spending money on basic medicine making supplies and herbs.
 This is not required, but I anticipate it is something you should account for, because once you start learning, you will definitely want to try making some potions at home.
 As a part of the intensive, I provide some recommendations for some cheap medicine making tools and supplies.

 You should also account for travel expenses to and from classes and plant walks.
 Plant walks may be as far as 1.5 hours from the city driving and some parks may require entry fees (typically $5-15 for a day).
 For this reason I highly encourage carpooling to plant walks and splitting gas and entry fee costs.

-I will provide notes for the class, but do not make up any missed classes.
 If you do have to miss a class for any reason, I highly encourage you to ask others in the intensive to meet and discuss course material, this might help everyone deepen their own understanding of that month’s topic!